 Example 3: Block Diagram — Total Solution Process

-This diagram was created in ConceptDraw PRO using the Block Diagrams and Marketing Libraries from the Block Diagrams Solution.
+This diagram was created in ConceptDraw DIAGRAM using the Block Diagrams and Marketing Libraries from the Block Diagrams Solution.
 An experienced user spent 15 minutes creating this sample.

 This sample shows the block diagram that describes the various stages of the total solution process for organizations.
 The professional looking block diagrams are useful for illustration at presentations and public presentations.
 These blocks attract attention and are easy to remember.

 Both ConceptDraw DIAGRAM diagramming and drawing software and the Block Diagrams solution can help creating the diagrams you need.
 The Block Diagrams solution can be found in the Diagrams area of ConceptDraw STORE application that can be downloaded from this site.
 Make sure that both ConceptDraw DIAGRAM and ConceptDraw STORE applications are installed on your computer before you get started.

 How to install

 After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Block Diagrams solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.